-Makino nachos is a high-fibre, low-fat food made from Non-GMO corn and uses 40% less oil than regular potato chips and traditional namkeens.
+Makino nachos is a low-fat snack made from Non-GMO corn and uses 40% less oil than regular potato chips and traditional namkeens.

 How Corn Chips are made?

-Corn chips are a snack food made from cornmeal fried in oil or baked, in interesting shapes.
+Corn chips are a snack food made from corn masa fried in corn oil in interesting shapes.
 Corn chips are thick, rigid, and very crunchy.
 Corn chips have the strong aroma and flavour of roasted corn, and are often heavily seasoned with exotic flavours.
 The manufacturing process of Corn Chips is slightly different from Nachos.
 The process is as follows: Raw Corn > Soaking > Milling > Extruding > Shaping > Frying in Corn Oil > Seasoning > Packing

 How Corn Twist are made?